SSO goes big on Beethoven in new season

 The SSO will perform a total of six Beethoven symphonies in the season.

 Besides Beethoven's masterpieces, the new season will feature the works of Finnish composer Jean Sibelius.
-The orchestra will play his first seven symphonies in concerts in July and next February .
+The orchestra will play his seven symphonies in concerts in July and next February.

-Singapore Symphony Group chief executive officer Chng Hak-Peng said in a video conference on Wednesday (April 15): "Beethoven is considered an innovator of the period he lived in.
+Singapore Symphony Group chief executive officer Chng Hak-Peng said in a video conference yesterday: "Beethoven is considered an innovator of the period he lived in.
 Even when you listen to his music today, much of it feels romantic and modern."

 Meanwhile, Sibelius introduced the idea of countries having music they can identify with, he added.